 About the Mojave Desert's Air Quality

 The Mojave Desert is known for its legendary clear blue skies and starry nights, and is not often associated with the characteristic smoggy haze which often envelops the South Coast Air Basin (SCAB), which houses the highly polluted Los Angeles region and the San Bernardino Valley.
-Nonetheless, due largely to the High Desert's proximity to SCAB and the prevailing southwest winds which transport pollutants from more congested urban areas south of the Cajon Pass into the region, we do have an air pollution problem.
+The High Desert's proximity to SCAB and the prevailing southwest winds that transport pollutants from more congested urban areas south of the Cajon Pass into the region causes concern over ground-level ozone impacting ambient air.
 Violations of the federal ozone standard occur several times each summer, as do violations of the state standard for particulate matter (PM10), usually in the fall and winter.
 In order to understand why we need to work to improve our air, we need to understand how air quality is determined.

 Based upon the potential for health and economic effects, certain substances have been classified as pollutants by federal and state standards.
 Air monitoring is required to measure the amounts of these pollutants present in our air.
 When levels become elevated, our air is classified as polluted, and we are required to initiate efforts to clean it up.